Howard Wright FAQs

 Critical illness cover can be added to a life assurance policy as an additional benefit or set up as a stand alone policy, providing the following features:

-Income drawdown allows retirees to withdraw money from their pension pot as needed, rather than purchasing an fixed income in the form of an annuity.
+Income drawdown allows retirees to withdraw money from their pension pot as needed, rather than purchasing a fixed income in the form of an annuity.
 This method provides flexibility by:

-- Control over withdrawals: You can decide how much and when to withdraw funds, allowing you to manage your income based on your needs.
+• Control over withdrawals: You can decide how much and when to withdraw your funds, allowing you to manage your income based on your needs.

-- Investment growth: The remaining pension pot stays invested, potentially growing and providing more income over time.
-The funds could fall in value however, possibly reducing the sustainable income or leading to the funds being depleted.
+• Investment growth: The remaining pension pot stays invested, potentially growing and providing more income over time.
+It’s important to remember your funds could fall in value however, possibly reducing the sustainable income or leading to your funds being depleted before your average life expectancy.

-- Adapting to changes: You can adjust withdrawals based on changes in your financial situation, health, or lifestyle.
+• Adapting to changes: You can adjust your drawdown withdrawals based on changes in your financial situation, health, or lifestyle whenever you would like.

 While income drawdown offers flexibility, it also comes with risks: